BREAST REDUCTION SURGERY

 WHO IS THE BEST CANDIDATE?

 Women who are in good general health and who have disproportionately large sagging breasts are good candidates for reduction mammaplasty.
-If your breasts are not too large but are sagging, you may be a better candidate for a Mastopexy or breast lift procedure rather than a reduction.
-This Surgery is usually performed after the breasts are fully developed.
+If your breasts are not too large but are sagging, you may be a better candidate for a Mastopexy (Breast Lift) procedure rather than a reduction.
+This surgery is usually performed after the breasts are fully developed.

 WHAT TO EXPECT